 Add the semolina and almond flour and fold through until it’s well mixed.
 Scrape into your prepared cake tin and flatten out the top with a spatula.
 Bake for 45 minutes and until golden brown.
 You will know your cake is done when I sharp knife comes out clean.

 While the cake is baking juice the 8 oranges and strain this through a fine sieve.
-Add the juice along with Campari and 300gms of granulated sugar to a medium bot and bring to the boil.
+Add the juice along with Campari and 300gms of granulated sugar to a medium bot and bring to a boil.
 Allow to simmer for about 20 – 30 minutes until it becomes syrupy.
 It would have halved in volume.

-When the cake comes out the oven, prick it all over with a toothpick or skewer and pour over the syrup in batches until most of it is absorbed.
+When the cake comes out of the oven, prick it all over with a toothpick or skewer and pour over the syrup in batches until most of it is absorbed.

 Find me on Instagram